-A system of conduits into which unsheathed cables can be drawn has long been a standard method for electrical installations.
-The Regulations applying to conduit systems may be summarised as follows:
+method for electrical installations.
+The Regulations applying to conduit may be summarised as follows:

-1. - All conduits and fittings must comply with the relevant British Standards.
+conduits and fittings must comply with the relevant British Standards.

-2. -Plastic conduits must not be used where the ambient temperature or the temperature of the enclosed cables will exceed 60°C. Cables with thermo-setting insulation are permitted to run very hot, and must be suitably down-rated when installed in plastic conduit.
-To prevent the spread of fire, plastic conduits (and plastic trunking) must comply with ignitability characteristic 'P' of ES 476 Part 5.
+-Plastic conduits must not be used where the ambient temperature or the relation are permitted to run very hot, and must be suitably down-rated when installed relation conduit.
+To prevent the spread of fire, plastic conduits (and plastic trunking) comply with ignitability characteristic 'P' of ES 476 Part 5.

-3. -Conduit systems must be designed and erected so as to exclude moisture, dust and dirt.
+-Conduit systems must be designed and erected so as to exclude moisture, dust dirt.
 This means that they must be completely closed, with box lids fitted.
-To ensure that condensed moisture does not accumulate, small drainage holes must be provided at the lowest parts of the system.
+To ensure condensed moisture does not accumulate, small drainage holes must be provided at be lowest parts of the system.

-4. - Proper precautions must be taken against the effects of corrosion (see $\{4.2.5\}$ ), as well as against the effects of flora (plant growths) and fauna (animals).
-Protection from rusting of steel conduit involves the use of galvanised (zinc coated) tubing, and against electrolytic corrosion the prevention of contact between dissimilar metals eg steel and aluminium.
-Any additional protective conductor must be run inside the conduit or its reactance is likely to be so high that it becomes useless if intended to reduce fault loop impedance.
+- Proper precautions must be taken against the effects of corrosion (see {4.2.5}), as as against the effects of flora (plant growths) and fauna (animals).
+Protection from of steel conduit involves the use of galvanised (zinc coated) tubing, and against ectrolytic corrosion the prevention of contact between dissimilar metals eg steel and minium.
+Any additional protective conductor must be run inside the conduit or its ectance is likely to be so high that it becomes useless if intended to reduce fault loop medance.

-5. - A conduit system must be completely erected before cables are drawn in.
-It must be free of burrs or other defects which could damage cables whilst being inserted.
+• A conduit system must be completely erected before cables are drawn in.
+It must be the of burrs or other defects which could damage cables whilst being inserted.

-6. - The bends in the system must be such that the cables drawn in will comply with the minimum bending radius requirements
+5. - The bends in the system must be such that the cables drawn in will comply with the minimum bending radius requirements runs of metal or plastic conduit.
+Remember that plastic expands and contracts than steel.

 7. - The conduit must be installed so that fire cannot spread through it, or through holes cut in floors or walls to allow it to pass.
-This subject of fire spread will be considered in greater detail in $\{2.5.2\}$
+This subject of fire spread will be considered in greater detail in $\{2.5.2\}$ the flexible joints when crossing building expansion joints